Cabanatuan: Arterial Roads

 Burgos Avenue and Del Pilar Street both serve as the city's main thoroughfare in the downtown area.
 Other major roads include the General Tinio and Rizal Streets that run through the city proper in an east–west direction; Mabini Street, where two of the city's three universities are situated, and the Circumferential Road that connects the downtown area to the Kapitan Pepe residential district.

 Cabanatuan was previously served by the Manila Railroad Company in 1905 through the Balagtas – Cabanatuan line which was abandoned after the war because scavengers looted pieces of the rail tracks.
 Rail service was resumed in 1969 after the rehabilitation of the rail tracks as mandated by a government order.
 The service was again abandoned in the 1980s.
 The old Cabanatuan Railway Station is located at Barangay General Luna and is converted to a daycare center with the original structure remaining.

 Expressways and Toll Roads

-Cabanatuan shall also be serviced by future expressways once completed.
-These are the North Luzon East Expressway (Quezon City to Cabanatuan), and the partially completed Central Luzon Link Expressway (SCTEX-TPLEX to San Jose City).
-Both expressways will shorten the usual travel time between the neighboring provinces and Cabanatuan City, also stimulating the economy of the towns that the carriageway will pass through as a direct consequence.
-Central Luzon Link Expressway from Tarlac City to San Juan, Aliaga is set to open in 2023.
-It is still unknown when NLEE will be completed.
+Cabanatuan shall also be serviced by a future expressway once completed, the Central Luzon Link Expressway (SCTEX-TPLEX to San Jose City).
+It will shorten the usual travel time between the neighboring provinces and Cabanatuan, also stimulating the economy of the towns that the carriageway will pass through as a direct consequence.
+Central Luzon Link Expressway from Tarlac City to San Juan, Aliaga was opened early 2024.
+The temporary exit to Cabanatuan will soon open to the motorists by July 2025.

-Bypass Roads
+The city is also the proposed terminus of the North Luzon East Expressway (NLEE), a planned expressway that will further enhance connectivity between Cabanatuan and Metro Manila via eastern Bulacan and Rizal.

+Cabanatuan Beltway

+The partially-complete major ring road system aimed at alleviating traffic congestion in the city proper of Cabanatuan.
+It consists of the following bypass roads: